incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 // for example, once the user chooses a profile, just redirect to the new url => matchParams will change => refetch as non lazy const matchParams = useParams();
 const {state} = useAsuncState({
-  ...userProfilePromiseConfig, // (key, promise), or take only the key if hoisted and no problem impacting the state
+  ...userProfilePromiseConfig, // (key, producer), or take only the key if hoisted and no problem impacting the state
   lazy: false,
   payload: {matchParams}
 }, [matchParams]);